pearcej/cppds/_sources/Introduction/GettingStartedwithData.rst

 Built-in Collection Data Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to the numeric and boolean classes, Python has a number of very powerful built-in collection classes.
-Lists, strings, and tuples are ordered collections that are very similar in general structure but have specific differences that must be understood for them to be used properly.
+In addition to the numeric and boolean classes, C++ has a number of very powerful built-in collection classes.
+Arrays, strings, and tuples are ordered collections that are very similar in general structure but have specific differences that must be understood for them to be used properly.
 Sets and dictionaries are unordered collections.